1959 British Grand Prix

 The win saw Brabham expand his points lead over Brooks to 13 points.
 Moss and McLaren moved into fourth place just half a point behind the absent Phil Hill.

 On the last lap of this race, McLaren became the youngest driver to set a fastest lap in Formula One, aged 21 years and 322 days.
-It was another 44 years before Fernando Alonso relieved him of that achievement with fastest lap in the 2003 Canadian GP.
+It was another 44 years before Fernando Alonso relieved him of that achievement with fastest lap in the 2003 Canadian Grand Prix.
 He was a day younger aged 21 years and 321 days.